RioReal/AES/README.md

 > I add one register for each addroundkey component.
 Since addroundkey is in all rounds, the whole process is divided into #rounds stage pipeline.

 - Adjustable number of input ports, can adapt to more scenarios
-> I use generic length for input keys and if the length of key is legal, it will generate porper hardware for each situation.
+> I use generic length for input keys and if the length of the key is legal, it will generate proper hardware for each situation.
 However, the length can't be changed at runtime.
-I think it will waste areas for some usused rounds.
+I think it will waste areas for some unsused rounds.

 - Dynamic encryption and decryption, encryption operation or decryption operation can be selected in running time
 > There are one encryption and decryption in the top level entity, so it can select which mode it runs.